Carolyn Goodman

 • There are many other questions the agreement will answer.

 • As you can see, there are many important issues to be decided when a marriage ends.
-The decisions you make will have a long lasting impact on your life.
+The decisions you make will have a long-lasting impact on your life.
 An agreement can be modified in the future if you and your spouse (ex-spouse) both agree to make the change.

-You can negotiate some of the issues with your spouse, however, it is best to speak to a divorce attorney so you can be sure you are protecting yourself and receiving everything you are entitled to receive.
+You can negotiate some of the issues with your spouse, however, it is best to speak to a DC divorce attorney so you can be sure you are protecting yourself and receiving everything you are entitled to receive.

 Once you have a Separation Agreement, it is much simpler to proceed to an Uncontested Divorce in DC.